casta145/calendar/README.md

 # calendar
 Programming Languages Project

-Names: Alfonso, Castanos, Majid Aziz, & Matthew Schwab /ID: 2283681, 2283708,
+Names: Alfonso, Castanos, Majid Aziz, & Matthew Schwab
+ID: 2283681, 2283708,
-/Emails: aziz112@mail.chapman.edu, casta145@mail.chapman.edu,
+Emails: aziz112@mail.chapman.edu, casta145@mail.chapman.edu,
-/Project: Swift Program
+Project: Swift Program

 Description: Calendar program that lets you create events and view them.
 Also able to look ahead on the calendar into future and past years.
 Accounts for leap years and sets calendar dates in the appropriate positions.